petergregg/Content/Blog/Articles/Setup Security Scanning on a GitHub Repository.md

 In this article, you will learn how to Setup Security Code Scanning on a GitHub repository.

+## Prerequisites
+The following prerequisites will be required to complete this tutorial:
+- GitHub account.
+If you don't have an GitHub account, [create one for free](https://github.com/signup?user_email=&source=form-home-signup) before you begin.
+- GitHub repository.
+If you don't have an GitHub repository, [create one for free](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) before you begin.

 # Setup Security Code Scanning on a GitHub repository

 1. Navigate to one of your GitHub repositories.
 Select **Settings**, and then **Code Security and Analysis**.
 Scroll down to the **Code scanning** section, and select **Set up**.